-'Where has this been my entire life?'
-A solution to a closetful of jumbled hangers — for just $22
+'Where has this been my entire life?': A solution to a closetful of jumbled hangers — for just $20

-Did you somehow miss the boat on spring cleaning this year?
-Still haven't done that waaay-overdue wardrobe swap?
-When it comes to the latter, at least, we can relate: Searching for inspo on Instagram can backfire — all of those perfectly pared-down closets can feel unattainable.
+Still haven't done that overdue summer-to-fall wardrobe swap?
+We can relate: Searching for inspo on Instagram can backfire — all of those perfectly pared-down closets can feel unattainable.
 Good news: There's a trick to it.
-Pack away your winter wear and hide those extra hangers until you need them.
-But where, you ask?
-This $22 Carpenter Woods Hanger Organizer, that's where — it stores up to 75 of 'em.
+This $20 Carpenter Woods Hanger Organizer stores up to 75 hangers.
 Why didn't someone think of this sooner?
 Give your closets the overhaul they deserve with this handy hack — you'll wonder what you ever did without it.

 Store up to 75 hangers in this handy bag!